Emerson Logo

 2005 – today

-The square he was placed inside was split into two parts.
+The square it was placed inside was split into two parts.
 One of them was black and the other white.
 For the inscription, a more modern font was used, with the letters set at a slight slope.
 The chosen format demonstrated development, progressiveness, and dynamism.
 The colors remained the same, confirming market stability and confidence.

 Font and Colors